glmtrace - Group Lock Manager (GLM) trace utility

 glmtrace [ -t locktype ] [ -f fset ] [ -v volid ] [ -i inumber ] [ filename ]

 The glmtrace command prints lines that describe GLM trace events.
-Currently, the trace events are messages sent or received by a GLM master, on behalf of the given file.
-Only messages to or from a master on the current node are displayed.
-If the location of the master is unknown, run glmtrace on each node in the cluster.
+Currently, the trace events are messages sent or received by a GLM primary, on behalf of the given file.
+Only messages to or from a primary on the current node are displayed.
+If the location of the primary is unknown, run glmtrace on each node in the cluster.

 Currently, glmtrace prints trace records indefinitely.
 To stop the printing, send glmtrace a signal, such as by typing Ctrl-C.